sgielen/picl-k3os-image-generator/README.md

 Anytime you think the scripts or documentation could be improved, please file an issue or a PR and we'll be happy to help.

+## Docker
+If you want to build in Docker for Mac you can use the `docker-compose.yml` in the `docker-k3os-image-gen directory`.
+The `images` subdirectory will contain the resulting image.
+The `<imagetype>` is set via the `TARGET` envirnonment in the `docker-compose.yml` file.
+The `config` directory is used in the same way as described above.

 ## Authors & License

 This code was written by Dennis Brentjes and Sjors Gielen.
 Contributions welcome!